camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

             <TableTextSmall>Refer to the <a href="#decide-on-your-migration-path">decision helper</a> above for a tailored recommendation.</TableTextSmall>
         </td>
         <td>
-            <TableTextSmall>Use this task type on any new projects when you run the OOTB Tasklist.</TableTextSmall>
+            <TableTextSmall>Use this task type on any new projects when you run Tasklist.</TableTextSmall>
             <TableTextSmall>Migrate existing projects and task applications/clients to this task type when you require one of the features above, or the following use cases:</TableTextSmall>
             <TableTextSmall>
                 <ul>
                     <li>Implement a full task lifecycle</li>
-                    <li>React on any change/events in tasks, such as assignments, escalations, due date updates, or any custom action</li>
+                    <li>React on any change/events in tasks, such as assignments, escalations, due date updates, or any custom actions</li>
                     <li>Send notifications</li>
                     <li>Track task or team performance</li>
                     <li>Build an audit log on task events</li>